Lightnet/module_ui_app_svelte/README.md

 ```

 # Guide & Design:
-(need to fixed this later)

- It base on Blender3D python design.
-The root or static file from application to get context information from package file for javascript.
-It will be reworked once prototype built and tested function where code works in similar to python call.
-There no root access when creating Svelte 3 html with javascript setup to instance the object or html.
+ It base on Blender3D python design and as well layout UI but coded part in layout is not the same as used Svelte to instance the object or html render UI.

 ```javascript
 //svelte 3